collectionsasdata/collectionsasdata.github.io/facet1_mit_rodgers.md

 ---
 ---

-# [Richard Rodgers](http://libguides.mit.edu/c.php?g=176063&p=1160989), Massachusetts Institute of Technology '---

----

-*facet \ˈfa-sət\: one side of something many-sided*

-Collections as Data Facets document collections as data implementations.
+[Collections as Data Facets]() document collections as data implementations.
 An implementation consists of the people, services, practices, technologies, and infrastructure that aim to encourage computational use of cultural heritage collections.
 Ultimately, a collection of facets presents a multifaceted argument for the present and future state of collections as data.

 Documentation for each facet is accessible and suggests practical entry points to engaging collections as data development.
 Scalable, non-scalable, experimental, work in progress, and trial collections as data implementations are equally encouraged for submission.

+---

+# [Richard Rodgers](http://libguides.mit.edu/c.php?g=176063&p=1160989), Massachusetts Institute of Technology

+---
 # 1. Why do it

  *an accessible narrative description that describes why the decision was made to do the work*